Xieyyyy/kddrebuttal/README.md

 These studies include Transformer based methods (2, 4, 5, 6, 7, 8, 9,and 12), convolutional neural networks based methods (1, 10, and 14),
 neural ordinary differential equations based method (3), and multi-layer perceptron based methods (11 and 13).
+We have rewritten the code of 1 and 3 to perform our experiments, the rest of the code is taken directly from this benchmark